How to Walk Dogs & Puppies On a Lead?

-Learning to wear a collar
+Training your puppy to wear a collar

 Attaching the lead

-Before walking a dog on a lead, the first step is to attach a lead to their collar.
-Being on a lead is another sensation they will need to get used to gradually, but when they do, there will be so much more of the world to explore!
+Before walking a dog on a lead, the first step is to attach the lead to their collar.
+Being on a lead is another sensation that your dog or puppy will need to get used to gradually, but when they do, there will be so much more of the world to explore!

 After a couple of minutes, remove the lead and play a game together, before reattaching the lead and walking wherever they wander, all the time keeping the lead loose so they feel no resistance.

 If your dog pulls ahead whilst walking on a lead, it’s because they want to get somewhere fast.
-Simply stand still (or even start walking backwards), call them back to your side, and start again.
-Your training sessions are so exciting, especially to a young dog, that walking might involve a bit of puppy pulling.
-On-lead training will get easier, though - your dog will quickly understand that pulling on the lead is counterproductive to getting anywhere.
+Simply stand still (or even start walking backwards), call them back to your side (luring them with the treat if you have to), and start again.
+You have to be consistent in this so your puppy learns that pulling will never get them anywhere faster!
+Your training sessions are so exciting, especially to a young dog, that walking might involve a bit of puppy over-enthusiasm so you may need to do this often.
+Do not be tempted to pull, jerk or yank on the lead.

 Meeting people and other dogs

-If you see someone approaching, get a treat from your pocket, say your dog’s name to get their attention and then calmly show them the treat, which they should focus on.
+If you see someone approaching, get a treat from your pocket, say your dog’s name to get their attention and then show them the treat, which they should focus on.
 As they walk past the person, give them lots of praise and then stop and give them the reward.
 They will soon learn good manners if they are rewarded like this.